 Albany is the main hub for much of the surrounding rural region of southwest Georgia, which is primarily farmland and forestland.
-Albany is situated along the Flint River and is home to a U.S. Marine Corps Logistics Base and three major manufacturing plants for Procter & Gamble, Mars, and Miller-Coors.
+Albany is situated along the Flint River and is home to a U.S. Marine Corps Logistics Base and major manufacturing plants for Procter & Gamble, Mars - Wrigley, Miller-Coors, Thrush Aircraft, Inc., Coats & Clark, and Pfizer.
 Southwest Georgia is one of the most productive agricultural regions of the state with an annual farm gate value of $2 billion, but many citizens of Albany are still disconnected from local, healthy foods.

 1. Health Issues

 Chronic diseases are the leading causes of death and disability in the United States, largely driven by preventable health behaviors such as poor nutrition and result in the premature death, disability and a lessened quality of life.
 Chronic diseases such as Type 2 diabetes, hypertension, and obesity while being an overarching issue facing the United States, it is particularly prominent in South Georgia.

 African Americans suffer disproportionately from some of the most devastating health problems from cancer deaths and diabetes to maternal mortality to preterm births.
 Addressing health disparities is a complex issue that cannot be operated in silos.
 The risk is not only affected by health behaviors and access to health care but also by social determinants such as income, education, economic opportunity, and location of residence.

 The population of Dougherty County is 94,565.
 Dougherty has a County Health Ranking of 153 of 159.
 Obesity, diabetes, and heart disease are ubiquitous in Dougherty County, Georgia.